AlyamanMas/AlyamanMas/README.md

 My interests in technology are innumerable and include Linux, Open source/FOSS, Rust, Web development, system administration, containerization (Docker/Kubernetes), and to a lesser degree, cyber security, and A.I./ML.

-I've recently become interested in Philosophy though I'm still new and suck at it :(
+I've recently become interested in Philosophy, though I'm still new and suck at it :(

-You can contact me:
+You can contact me at:
-- work@alyamanmas.xyz
 - alyaman.maasarani@gmail.com

 Or connect with me on: